-The UP Makalu3 is designed to be very aerodynamically stable.
-However as with all paragliders extreme turbulence or piloting error may induce unwanted behaviour from the canopy.
-To ensure that you are able to handle these situations correctly we strongly recommend that you attend a safetytraining (SIV) clinic, where you may learn to master your wing outside the normal flying envelope under professional guidance.
+The UP Trango X Race is designed to aerodynamically very However with all paragliders extreme turbulence or piloting error may induce unwanted behaviour from the canopy.
+To ensure that you are to handle these situations correctly we strongly recommend that you attend a safety-training (SIV) clinic, where you may learn to master your wing outside the normal flying envelope under professional guidance.